taiftahmid/Social-Network-ads-model/README.md

 Using these features, the model predicts which audiences the ads will be relevant to.

+The feature dimensionality reduction was also done using Kernel PCA to increase the accuracy of the model

 # Results and Discussion:

 ![alt text](https://github.com/taiftahmid/Social-Network-ads-model/blob/master/social-network-prediction.png)